omeka/omeka-s-enduser/admin-dashboard.md

 Underneath the installation title is a search field which has an option for advanced search (ellipses) in addition to the button to search (magnifying glass).
 The search function will survey content on the administrative install, including items, vocabularies, resource templates, and media.

-From the left hand navigation of the admin dashboard, users can access the following functions:
+From the left hand navigation of the admin dashboard, Global Administrators can access the following functions:

 - [Items](https://github.com/omeka/omeka-s-enduser/blob/master/content/items.md): manage the individual resources of your install.
 (Box icon)
 - [Item Sets](https://github.com/omeka/omeka-s-enduser/blob/master/content/item-sets.md): manage aggregated groups of items.
 (Multiple boxes icon)